 I’ve known a lot of these.
 They’re different from your basic DK (Dunning-Kruger) person.
 These people test high in IQ tests (like I probably would if I wasn’t so arrogant about them), but they lack common sense.
 Like Sheldon in The Big Bang Theory.

-They’re the ones who will buy fifteen containers of sunblock in Maine, because it’s on sale.
+They’re the ones who will buy fifteen containers of sunblock in Alaska, because it’s on sale.

 ‘One cause of dysrationalia is that people tend to be cognitive misers, meaning that they take the easy way out when trying to solve problems, often leading to solutions that are wrong.
 Another cause of dysrationalia is the mindware gap, which occurs when people lack the specific knowledge, rules and strategies needed to think rationally.’